 Before surgery, we'll give your pet medication to make him or her comfortable.
 A technician will keep an eye on your pet's vital signs during the procedure.
 If any changes arise, the veterinarian in charge will take care of them before continuing.

-Once your pet's ready to go home, we'll give you detailed instruction to help guide you through his or her post-surgery care.
+Once your pet is ready to go home, we'll give you detailed instruction to help guide you through his or her post-surgery care.
 If we think follow-up appointments are necessary, we'll schedule those to ensure that your animal friend recovers fully.

 Intermountain Pet Hospital understands that arthritis can affect animals differently.
 Instead of a one-size-fits-all treatment, we examine your pets to understand the precise source and severity of their pain.
 This allows us to develop a treatment plan specifically for them.

-Diagnosing and treating arthritis in your pet starts with taking X-rays of him or her.
+Diagnosing and treating arthritis in your pet starts with taking X-rays.
 We also conduct a gait analysis, which looks at how your pet moves.
 This enables us to get an idea of where he or she feels pain.